Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Universal Sponge Attack

 \subsection{Optimization Process}

-To optimize our perturbation's parameters, we use projected gradient descent (PGD) with the $L_2$ norm.
-We compose a novel loss function that aims to achieve the objectives presented above; our loss function consists of two components: (a) the max-objects loss, and (b) the intersection over union (IoU) loss.
+To optimize our perturbation's parameters (pixels), we use projected gradient descent (PGD) with the $L_2$ norm.
+We compose a novel loss function that aims to achieve the objectives presented above; our loss function consists of three components: (a) the max-objects loss, (b) the bounding box area loss, and (c) the IoU loss.